cicsdev/cics-java-liberty-sqlj/README.md

 ## Samples overview

 * `com.ibm.cicsdev.sqlj.web` - Dynamic web project containing the SimpleSQLJServlet servlet.
 The servlet uses the DoSQLJ class which connects to DB2 by obtaining a DataSource via a JNDI lookup and that uses JMS and returns the current DB2 timestamp from DB2
-* `com.ibm.cicsdev.SQLJ.web.cicsbundle` - CICS bundle project that references the WAR (Dynamic web project) bundle part for deployment in a CICS bundle
+* `com.ibm.cicsdev.sqlj.web.cicsbundle` - CICS bundle project that references the WAR (Dynamic web project) bundle part for deployment in a CICS bundle

 ## Pre-requisites
 * CICS TS V5.3 with APAR PI67640 and APAR PI58375, or CICS TS V5.4